-Annotated Bibliography on Investment Criteria for Economic Development of Under-Developed Economies (1) General.
+Annotated Bibliography on Investment Criteria for Economic Development

+Of Under-Developed Economies (1)

+General.

-1. Buchanan, N.S.; International Investment and Domestic welfare, New York, 1946.
+1. Buchanan, N.S.; International Investment and Domistic Welfare, New York, 1946

-Among the topics considered are the economic aspects of planned industrialization and the relation between foreign borrowing, domestic investment, and balance of payments problems.
-The author maintains that "If investment funds are limited, the wise policy, in the absence of special considerations, would be to undertake first those projects having a high value of annual product relative to the investment necessary to bring them into existence."
+Among the topics considered are the economic aspects of planned industralization and the relation between foreign borrowidomestic investment, and balance of payments problems.
+The authomaintains that "If investment funds are limited, the wise policy in the absence of special considerations, would be to undertake first those projects having a high value of annual product relation to the investment necessary to bring them into existence."

-2. Chenery, H.B., "The Application of Investment Criteria" Quarterly Journal of Economic, Feb.
-1953. pp. 76 - 96.
+2. Chenery, H.B., "The Application of Investment Criteria"

+Quarterly Journal of Economic, Feb.
+1953, pp. 76 - 96.

-The main purpose of this paper is to "bridge the gap between theory and practice" and " to seek a workable method of formulating and testing investment programmes in underdeveloped areas.
-"The basic tool used is an approximation to the socical marginal productivity which can be applied to individual comparison among investment projects.
+The main purpose of this paper is to "bridge the gap between theory and practice" and "to seek a workable method of formulating and testing investment programmes in under developed areas.
+"The basic tool used is an approximation to the social marginal productivity which can be applied to individu comparison among investment projects.
 "Data are taken from Greece, Turkey, Portugal & Southern Italy.

-(1) PART of this list is taken from A. Hazelwood, the Economics of under-developed Areas: An Annotated Reading list Books, Articles and afficial Publication.
-London 1959; and An ECAFE pamphletson Criteria for allocating Investment Resources Bangkok, 1959.
+(1) PART of this list is taken from A. Hazelwood, the Economi of under-developed Areas: An Annotated Reading list Books, Articles and afficial Publication, London 1959; and An ECA pamphlet on Criteria for allocating Investment Resources Bangkok, 1959.

-3. "Resources Allocation for Economid Development" Econometrica Oct.
-1956. pp. 365 - 99
+3. "Resources Allocation for Economic Development " Econometrica Oct.
+1956. pp 365 - 99

-The primary purpose of this study is to develop a model on linear programming and input - output techniques which will assist in the formulation of development programmes for under-developed areas".
-See also "The Role of Industralization in development Programing", American Economic Review 1955, pp. 40-57, an article based on the same study.
+The primary purpose of this study is to develop a mcdel based on linear programming and input - output techniques which will assist in the formulation of development programmes for under-developed areas".
+See also The Role of Industralization in Development Programing, American Economic Review 1955, pp 40-57 an article based on the same study.

-- 4. Dobb, M; on Economic Theory and Socialism, collected papers, London 1955, PP. VIII, 293. - " A Note on the So-Called Degree of Capital Intensity of Investment in Under-developed Countries"
+4. Dobb, M; On Economic Theory and Socialism, collected papers, London 1955, pp V111, 293.

+" A Note on the So-Called Degree of Capital Intensity of Investment in Under-Developed Countries "

 The idea that in under-developed economies where capital investment should take the form of low capital intensity is criticized as having much less generality than it is usually assumed to have.
-The choice between labour intensive and capital intensive techniques of production "depends not on the existing ratio of available to capital, but on precisely the same considerations as those which derermine the choice between a high and a low rate of investment ..."
+The choice between labour intensive and capital intensive techniques of production " depends not on the existing ratio of available labour to capital ..., but on precisely the same considerations as those which determine the choice between a high and a low rate of investment ... "

-5. Eckans, R.S., "The Factor Proportions Problem in Underdeveloped Countries "American Economic Review Sept.
-19 pp.539-65 The paper attempts to help to clarify some of the issues involved in the concepts of "Structural disequilibrium", "Over-population", "Technological unemployment", and under-employment", and to "begin to provide a theortical basis for their analysis."
+5. Eckans, R.S., "The Factor Proportions Broblem in Underdeveloped Countries " American Economic, Review Sept.
+19 PP539

+The paper attempts to help to clarify some of the issues involved in the concepts of "Structural disequilibrium", "Over-population", "Technological unemployment, and under-employment, and to "begin to provide a theortical basis for their analysis."

-6. Eckstein, O., "Investment Criteria for Economic Development and theory of International welfare Economic" Quarterly Journal of Economics Feb.
-1957, pp. 56 - 85.
+6. Eckstein, 0., "Investment Criteria for Economic Development and the theory of International welfare Economies "Quarterly Journal of Economics Feb, 1957, pp. 56 - 85.

-It is argued that if a satisfactory rate of capital accumulation cannot be achieved by fiscal policies the investment criterion "must reflect the projects" direct contirbution to consumers welfare as well as the indirect contirbution made Possible by the generated addition to the capital stock. "the optinum combination of the interest rate and the growth rate is also discussed.
+It is argued that if a satisfactory rate of capital accumulation cannot be achieved by fiscal policies the investment criterion "must reflect the projects' direct continuation to consumers welfare as well as the indirect continuation made Possible by the generated addition to the capital stock. "the optinum combination of the interest rate and the growth rate is also discussed.

-7. Enke, S., "Speculations on Population Growth and Economic Development" Quarterly journal of Economic, Feb.
-1957, pp. 19 - 35.

-The Thesis of this article is that "there may be substantial long run advantages in investing in urban facilities and plants, rather than in increasing food supply through, say, land reclamation projects.
-"It is agrued that "plans for the economic development of densely populated countries, having high death and birth rates, must seek kinds of investment that will eventually decrease population relative to the supply of consumption goods."
+7. Enke, S., "Speculations on Population Growth and Economic cf Development" Quarterly journal/Economics, Feb.
+1957, pp 19-3 through, say, land reclamation projects.
+"It is argued that "plans for the economic development of densely populated countries, having high death and birth rates, must seek kinds of investment that will eventually decrease population reltive to the supply of consumption goods."